arestivo/slides/markdown/generics.md

 # Generics

-With generic types, due to something called **"type erasure"**, Java has no way of knowing at runtime the type information of the type parameters.
+Due to something called **"type erasure"**, Java has no way of knowing at runtime the type information of the type parameters.

-Due to historical reasons, arrays are **covariant** but we have to deal with runtime exceptions.
+For historical reasons, arrays are **covariant** but we have to deal with runtime exceptions.

-For this reason, **generics are invariant**.
+For this reason, Java **generics are invariant**.
 We can deal with this problem in a more sophisticated way using **wildcards**.

 ~~~java
 List<Zebra> zebras = new ArrayList<>();